- FAQS concerning Rhode Island spousal support

 Federal income tax implications

 An award of alimony no longer has Federal Income Tax consequences.
 Alimony is not taxable to the spouse who receives the alimony and is not deductible by the spouse who pays alimony.
-Payment of alimony is NOT a taxable event Payment of child support is, also, a non-taxable event.
+Payment of alimony is NOT a taxable event.
+Payment of child support is, also, a non-taxable event.
 The parent who pays child support is not entitled to a deduction for payment and the receiving spouse does not include the payment as income.
 Therefore, it is tax free money to the parent who receives the child support.
 26 U.S.C.A.
 71.

 Modify alimony?

 Another important issue, perhaps crucial issue, is whether or not the parties entered into a property settlement agreement in the divorce.
 In order for the alimony to be completely non-modifiable, the alimony must be agreed to in a Property settlement agreement.
 A property settlement agreement is otherwise known as a marital settlement agreement.
 (MSA) The Court has no power to modify a property settlement agreement.
-A Court can only enforce or interpret a property settlement agreement.
+A Court can only enforce or interpret a marital settlement agreement.
 In the event of impossibility of payment, the Court could award equitable relief, equitably reforming the contract between the parties.
 Please contact a Rhode Island divorce attorney concerning whether or not it is advisable to draft a Property Settlement agreement in your case.

 The length of the marriage is a very important factor that the RI Family Court Judge looks at in determining Alimony.
 The Court also needs to hear testimony concerning the party requesting alimony plan to become self-supporting and self-sufficient.